techAJAY/JK-TECH-NESTJS/README.md

 # JK-TECH-NESTJS
-project is crated for jktech for nestjs position
+project is created for jktech nestjs backend